rogual/csaw/README.txt

 Limitations: General
 --------------------

-* The whole thing is a massive hack.
+* The whole thing is a massive hack, and is very much "works for me".
+It understands enough of C++ to be useful for my own projects, but I'm sure there are large gaps beyond even what is documented here.
+PRs are welcome!

 Limitation: Nested Names